solderneer/solderneer/site/src/content/notes/subtraction-is-a-virtue.md

 ---
-title: "Subtraction is a virtue"
+title: Subtraction is a virtue
-emoji: "➖"
+emoji: ➖
 pubDate: 06-Nov-2022
 updatedDate: 04-Jan-2023
-tags: ["type/principles"]
+tags:
+  - type/principles
 ---

 See: